Hello, my name is Leah Erb.

-My professional background includes 25-ish years as an Oracle/MySQL DBA/programmer, 4-ish years as an freelance website designer/developer, and one year of sabbatical working as a trained investigator.
+My professional background includes 25-ish years as an Oracle/MySQL DBA/programmer, 4-ish years as a freelance website designer/developer, and one year sabbatical as a trained public investigator.

 Starting in 1988, fresh out of college, I began my professional career as an Oracle database administrator and programmer.
 I’ve been both a consultant and an employee in a variety of industries, supporting full life-cycle development of database applications on multiple platforms.
 I enjoyed automating redundant tasks, documenting systems with quick-reference visualizations, strategizing architecture, and drilling-down to troubleshoot obscure issues.

-After the year was up, I was lured immediately back into the IT world at fast-paced HomeGrocer.com.
+After the year was up, I was lured back into the IT world at fast-paced, bleeding-edged HomeGrocer.com.